 I know that it is important to control each step, but I’m sure you have a lot of deals without development.
 Be calm and let your IT partner take on all the coding tasks, and take on all the hard project problems.
 He has experience, can research different ways to solve the problem and find out the simplest solution.
 And you will celebrate a project victory in the end.

 So the main question is what exactly Project Manager brings to your project.

 Agile projects still need a project plan to ensure the right thing is delivered, in the right way and at the right time.
-Time is one of the most important constraint of any project.
+Time is one of the most important constraints of any project.
 To do this the Project Manager needs to coordinate roles, arrange meetings with senior stakeholders and have an understanding of projects and set goals – key criteria for an agile project.

 - Communication and trust.

 A Project Manager is the central figure of a project and development team, disseminating project information and updates to the project team, business leaders and project customer, which decreases confusion and increases accuracy.
-Also Project Manager organizes clear and useful communication between client and project team and within the development team.
+Also, Project Manager organizes clear and useful communication between client and project team and within the development team.

 - Stakeholder engagement.

 Conflicts escalation is an important part of any successful communication management strategy.
-This is a main responsibility for a Project Manager and includes escalating risks and issues up to the governance team and communicating decisions back down.
+This is the main responsibility for a Project Manager and includes escalating risks and issues up to the governance team and communicating decisions back down.

 - Remove roadblocks.

 No matter how well planned a chance for potential risks in a project exists.
 Project Managers help agile projects progress by understanding and anticipating risks, mitigating them and therefore being in the prime position to remove obstacles.
 They understand the organization and how the project fits in, so they assign the right people to the right roles.
 Project Managers are responsible for maintaining a high performing team environment – something delivery teams need to focus less on while trying to deliver products and services.